Veklury® (remdesivir)

 Solidarity Study

-This document is in response to your request for information regarding Solidarity study, which evaluated the safety and efficacy of Veklury® (remdesivir [RDV]) and other potential therapies in comparison to standard of care in patients hospitalized with COVID-19.
+This document is in response to your request for information regarding the Solidarity study, which evaluated the safety and efficacy of Veklury® (remdesivir [RDV]) and other potential therapies in comparison to standard of care in participants hospitalized with COVID-19.

 Please note that this document only summarizes the data obtained from the RDV and accompanying control groups, as the other active comparator groups were discontinued.